GitHubStefan13/SOEM-for-Pascal/README.md

 # SOEM-for-Pascal
 Simple Open Ethernet Master for Pascal

-Basic functions work, not ready for deployment yet!
+Module tested and ready for usage, SOE and FOE will be implemented later.
 ===========================

 MODULE